A quiet game for the Czech until he sprung into action with some routine saves towards the end. Always looked in control.

 Ali Al Habsi

-An excellent last line of defense.
+An excellent last line of defence.
 Twice denied Malouda with athletic saves, tipped a deflected Drogba free-kick over the bar and saved brilliantly from Torres late on.
 But his copybook was blotted when he flapped at the Drogba corner that led to the goal.

 Rarely ventured beyond the half-way line but the powerful right-back won endless headers and stood tall whenever required.